kodadot/developers/docs/tutorials/write-subsquid-query.md

 }
 ```

-This query fetches a the first 5 nfts with their pointer.
+This query fetches the first 5 nfts with their pointer.

 ### Page Info Object
-returns the cursor, page information and object has following fields:
+returns information that you can use in your queries to easily navigate your dataset

 ```graphql
 pageInfo {